 - Sensitive data exposure

 - Using components with known vulnerabilities

 - Insufficient logging and monitoring

 Web application firewalls work to protect an organization’s web applications as well as maintain data integrity.
 For these reasons, most organizations from SMB to enterprise consider solutions that ease logging and protecting critical data for compliance requirements.

-Also Read: Top MDR Services for 2021
+Also Read: Top MDR Services